bbgdzxng1/cta608-in-vbi/README.md

 ### This script doesn't do much, right?

-This script just takes an simple hardcoded array of two-byte words and encodes those two-byte words into a series of sequential video frames, to _simulate_ Line-21 analog closed captions.
+This script just takes an simple hardcoded array of CTA-608 two-byte words (the same as used in SCC) and encodes those two-byte words into a series of sequential video frames, to _simulate_ Line-21 analog closed captions.
 It is a badly, written proof of concept.
 - You can't set the timings.
 - You can't pipe stuff in.
 It is a proof of concept.
 - You can't send the script an SCC file.
 It is _not_ an SCC convertor, processor or encoder.
 - This script does not deal with DTVCCs, MPEG-2 Picture User Data, H.264 SEI side data.
-There are other tools for digital 608-compatibility-bytes.
+It is for Line-21s.
+There are other tools, such a libcaption, for creating digital 608-compatibility-bytes.

 ### Line-21 Placement in NTSC

-The Line 21s are probably in the wrong place.
+The Line 21s in this script are probably in the wrong place, when compared to real-world.
 But the script can be tweaked to tweak the height of the pseudo-vbi.
 If you want a pseudo-VBI of six lines, tweak as you see fit.

 field1 | field2 | data
 --- | --- | ---